José de Acosta: Peru and Acosta's disease

 On his arrival at Lima, he was ordered to cross the Andes, apparently to join the Viceroy of Peru in the interior.
-He took the route, with fourteen or fifteen companions, across the mountainous province of Huarochiri, and by the lofty pass of Pariacaca (over 14000 ft), where the whole party suffered severely from the effects of the rarefied atmosphere.
-Acosta describes these sufferings, which were to be repeated on the three other occasions of crossing the cordillera.
-Acosta was one of the earliest people to give a detailed description of altitude sickness, and to link it to "air... so thin and so delicate that it is not proportioned to human breathing", and a variety of altitude sickness is referred to as Acosta's disease.
-He also mentions an attack of snow blindness and the way in which an Indian woman cured him.
+He took the route, with fourteen or fifteen companions, across the mountainous province of Huarochiri, and by the lofty pass of Pariacaca, which was over 14000 ft, where the whole party suffered severely from the effects of rarefied atmosphere.
+Acosta described these sufferings, which were to be repeated on the three other occasions of crossing the cordillera.
+Acosta provided one of the earliest detailed accounts of altitude sickness, and to link it to "air... so thin and so delicate that it is not proportioned to human breathing", and a variety of altitude sickness is referred to as Acosta's disease.
+He also described an attack of snow blindness and being subsequently cured by an indigenous woman.

-Acosta had arrived in Peru two years after Don Francisco de Toledo had become Viceroy in 1568.
-Following Toledo's beheading of the Inca Túpac Amaru, the Viceroy devoted five years to a tour through every part of the Viceroyalty of Peru, and to settlement of the country, in which he was aided by Acosta, the licentiate Polo de Ondegardo, and the Judge Juan Ortiz de Matienzo.
-Acosta also accompanied the Viceroy to Charcas, and was with him during his unsuccessful foay against the Chirihuana peoples.
+Acosta arrived in Peru two years after Don Francisco de Toledo became Viceroy in 1568.
+Following Toledo's beheading of the Inca Túpac Amaru, the Viceroy devoted five years to tour every region of the Viceroyalty of Peru.
+He planned to settle in the country with the support of Acosta, the licentiate Polo de Ondegardo, and Judge Juan Ortiz de Matienzo.
+Acosta accompanied the Viceroy to Charcas and was present during his unsuccessful foay against the Chirihuana peoples.

-The principal seat of the Jesuits was at that time in the little town of Juli, near the western shores of Lake Titicaca.
+At the time, the principal seat of the Jesuits was located in the little town of Juli near the western shores of Lake Titicaca.
 Acosta observed the comet of 1577, from November 1 to December 8.
-The Jesuits created a college in Juli, where the languages of the natives were studied, and, eventually, a printing press was established.
-Acosta stayed at Juli and spent devoted much of his time preparing several manuscripts, which he later took back to Spain, including the first two books of the Natural History of the Indies.
+The Jesuits established a college in Juli, which included studies on native languages.
+Eventually, a printing press was established.
+Acosta remained at Juli and devoted much of his time preparing several manuscripts, which he later took back to Spain, including the first two books of the Natural History of the Indies.
 At Juli, Father Acosta received information respecting the Amazon River from a brother who had formerly been in the famous piratical cruise of Lope de Aguirre.